CVE-2026-21894: CWE-290: Authentication Bypass by Spoofing in n8n-io n8n

 Technical Analysis

 The vulnerability CVE-2026-21894 affects the n8n open source workflow automation platform, specifically versions from 0.150.0 up to but not including 2.2.2.
-The issue resides in the Stripe Trigger node, which is designed to listen for Stripe webhook events to trigger workflows.
-When a webhook endpoint is registered, n8n generates and stores a Stripe webhook signing secret intended to verify the authenticity of incoming webhook requests.
-However, due to a design flaw, incoming webhook requests are not validated against this secret.
-This allows any HTTP client aware of the webhook URL to send a POST request with a matching event type, causing the workflow to execute as if a legitimate Stripe event was received.
-The webhook URL includes a high-entropy UUID, which reduces the likelihood of random discovery, but authenticated n8n users can view this URL, increasing the risk of targeted attacks.
-An attacker exploiting this vulnerability could fake payment or subscription events, potentially manipulating business logic, financial records, or triggering unintended automated actions downstream.
-The vulnerability does not require authentication or user interaction, and no availability or confidentiality impact is noted, but integrity is significantly affected.
-The issue has been addressed in n8n version 2.2.2.
-Until upgrading, recommended mitigations include deactivating workflows using the Stripe Trigger node or restricting access to these workflows to trusted users only.
-No public exploits have been reported to date.
+The issue resides in the Stripe Trigger node, which is designed to listen for Stripe webhook events to automate workflows based on payment or subscription activities.
+When a Stripe webhook endpoint is registered, n8n generates and stores a webhook signing secret intended to verify incoming webhook requests.
+However, due to a design flaw, incoming HTTP POST requests to the webhook URL are not validated against this secret.
+Consequently, any unauthenticated attacker who discovers the webhook URL—which includes a high-entropy UUID—can craft and send forged Stripe webhook events.
+These fake events cause the associated workflows to execute as if legitimate Stripe events were received.
+This can lead to unauthorized triggering of workflows that may perform critical business functions such as updating databases, sending notifications, or modifying subscription statuses.
+Although the webhook URL’s complexity reduces the likelihood of random discovery, authenticated n8n users with access to the workflows can view the URL, increasing the risk of insider threats or accidental leaks.
+The vulnerability does not require authentication or user interaction to exploit, making it remotely exploitable over the network.
+The CVSS 3.1 score of 6.5 reflects a medium severity, with low confidentiality impact (as no sensitive data is directly exposed), high integrity impact (due to unauthorized workflow execution), and no availability impact.
+No known exploits have been reported in the wild.
+The issue has been addressed in n8n version 2.2.2, which implements proper verification of webhook requests against the stored signing secret.
+As a temporary mitigation, users are advised to deactivate workflows using the Stripe Trigger node or restrict access to these workflows to trusted users only.

 Potential Impact